Evidence for Extended Hydrogen-Poor CSM in the Three-Peaked Light Curve of Stripped Envelope Ib Supernova: Introduction

 \section{Introduction}

-There is significant observational diversity among stripped-envelope supernovae (SESNe), systems defined by the absence of H and He as inferred from spectroscopy.
-Following the SN classification scheme (Ia, Ib/c, II, etc) developed during the last three decades, these events can be H-poor and He-rich (SN~Ib); H-poor and He-poor (SN~Ic); or somewhere in between, with early H-$\alpha$ lines that fade with time (IIb SNe, \citep{Dessart+12,Yoon15,PrenticeAndMazzali17,Prentice+19}).
-Based on the light curve, the typical time scale for the first peak of SNe Ib, thought to be powered by the radioactive decay of \niVI, is $\sim 20$~--~$25$ days \citep{Dessart+11,Taddia+15}.
-The light curves of SNe Ic, whose progenitors lack both their hydrogen and their helium envelopes, evolve in a manner similar to traditional SNe~Ia but are $\rm \sim 1\,{\rm mag}$ fainter at peak.
-These events are more common than SNe IIb; SNe Ib/c comprise $\sim 19\%$ of all SNe and $\sim 26\%$ of all core collapse SNe (CCSNe) \citep{Smith+11}, relative to $\sim 5$-$10\%$ of SNe II for SNe~IIb (e.g \citep{arcavi11,smith11,Claeys+11,Sana+12,GalYam2017,Fang+22}).
-SNe~IIb light curves may exhibit early bumps from the interaction of the SN shock or more slower-moving ejecta with surrounding CSM.
-If the interaction of the shock wave with the CSM is particularly strong, the SN may be also be classified as a SN Ibn (e.g., SN2006jc, SN2014av); these may be analogous to SNe IIn with H-poor interacting CSM, exhibiting narrow Balmer series emission lines.
-The light curves of these events are distinct among SNe, with peaks near $\sim -19$ mag and a rapid decline $\rm \sim 0.1 mag /day$ \citep{Foley+07,Pastorello+16,SmithHB17,Hosseinzadeh+19}.
-More recently, \cite{Galyam+22} introduced the SN Icn class to refer to objects that are lacking in hydrogen and helium, but show strong narrow emission lines of carbon or oxygen (e.g., \citealt{Pellegrino22, Perley22}).
-Finally, Type I superluminous supernovae (SLSN-I) are a class of stripped envelope core-collapse SNe characterized by their blue spectra and high luminosity, peaking at magnitudes brighter than $\rm \sim -19.8\ mag$ \citep{Chomiuk+11,Quimby+11,Villar+18,Gomez+21}.
+There is significant observational diversity among stripped-envelope supernovae (SESNe), systems defined by the absence of H and He in their optical spectra.
+Following the standard SN classification scheme developed during the last three decades, these events can be H-poor and He-rich (SN~Ib); H- and He-poor (SN~Ic); or somewhere in between, with early H-$\alpha$ lines that fade with time (IIb SNe, \citealt{Filippenko+93, Woosley+95, Dessart+12, Yoon15, PrenticeAndMazzali17, GalYam2017, Prentice+19}).

+In their light curves, the typical time scale for the first peak of an SN Ib---believed to be powered by the radioactive decay of \niVI---is $\sim 20$~--~$25$ days \citep{Dessart+11, Taddia+15}.
+The light curves of SNe Ic, whose progenitors lack both their hydrogen and their helium envelopes, evolve like thermonuclear SNe~Ia, but are $\rm \sim 1\,{\rm mag}$ fainter at peak.
+These two subclasses are more common than SNe IIb; SNe Ib/c comprise $\sim 19\%$ of all SNe and $\sim 26\%$ of all core-collapse SNe (CCSNe; \citealp{Filippenko+93,Filippenko1997,Smith+11}, relative to $\sim 5$-$10\%$ of SNe II for SNe~IIb (e.g. \citealt{arcavi11,smith11,Claeys+11,Sana+12,GalYam2017,Fang+22}).
+SNe~IIb light curves may exhibit early bumps from the interaction of the SN shock or slower-moving ejecta with surrounding circumstellar material (CSM).
+Suppose the interaction of the shock wave with the CSM is particularly strong.
+In that case, the SN may also be classified as an SN Ibn (e.g., SN~2006jc, SN~2014av) due to the narrow spectral features of He, in analogy to the strongly interacting and H-rich SNe~IIn.
+The light curves of these events are distinct among SESNe, with peaks near $\sim -19$ mag and a rapid decline $\rm \sim 0.1 mag /day$ \citep{Foley+07, smith06jc, Pastorello+16, SmithHB17, Hosseinzadeh+19}.

+More recently, \cite{Galyam+22} introduced the SN Icn class refer to objects that lack hydrogen and helium but show strong, narrow emission lines of carbon or oxygen (e.g., \citealt{Pellegrino22, Perley22}).
+Finally, Type I superluminous supernovae (SLSN-I) are a class of stripped-envelope core-collapse SNe characterized by their blue spectra and high luminosity, peaking at magnitudes brighter than $\rm \sim -19.8\ mag$ \citep{Chomiuk+11, Quimby+11, Villar+18, Gomez+21}.